We worked on designing a

 was hurt in the blaze but it was a major setback for

-us emotionally and for my business, GJ Studios, which
+us emotionally and for my business which oversees the

 In 2007, we moved operations to beautiful Brant County, Ontario, along the picturesque Grand River.
 I set out, with valuable input from our team and our readers, to redesign the look of OAC to mark our 10th anniversary.